jktrn/enscribe.dev-hexo/source/_posts/writeups/wolv23/wannaflag-series.md

 ![Goerli 6](/asset/wolv23/goerli6.png)

-There's a suspicious "SELF" transaction on this address.
+There's a suspicious <span style="background-color: rgba(173, 181, 189, 0.1); padding: 2px 9px; border-radius: 0.375rem; border: 1px solid rgba(173, 181, 189, 0.4); color: rgba(173, 181, 189, 0.8);">SELF</span> transaction on this address.
 Hovering over it, we can see that Etherscan believes there is a hidden message in the "Input Data" field:

 ![Goerli 7](/asset/wolv23/goerli7.png)